Customs & Immigration

 Unfortunately, there are no exceptions to current passport requirements for emergencies.
 You simply cannot fly into the United States without a passport.
 You will need to contact the nearest US consulate for assistance.

-Maybe or maybe not — it all depends on where you’re from and why you’re traveling.
+A passport will be required unless you're traveling under very special circumstances.
 Visa requirements are sometimes complicated and are beyond the scope of what Kenmore Air can offer concrete advice on.
 Each passenger is responsible for determining the immigration requirements applicable to their situation and for taking the necessary steps to meet those requirements.
 Contact the nearest US or Canadian consular facility in your home country for more details.
+Please review ETA & EsTA requirements as well.

 The Electronic System for Travel Authorization (ESTA) is the system by which citizens from Visa Waiver Program countries can lawfully enter the United States without a visa.
 Application for entry through ESTA is easy and free of charge.
 It can be completed as long as two years or as soon as a couple hours prior to travel, through it is recommended to apply at least 72 hours prior to travel.
 ESTA is not required of or available to US or Canadian citizens, citizens of countries that are not in the Visa Waiver Program, or citizens of any country who are traveling on a visa.
 For complete ESTA details, click here.